Dayveed117/vscode-whylson-connector/README.md

 ## Extension Commands

-This extension adds the following commands to the context :
+This extension adds the following commands to the context:

 + `Save Contract` : Attempts to make an entry for the current LIGO contract in `.whylson/contracts.json`.
 Making an entry requires a successful compilation of the LIGO document;
 + `Start Whylson Session` : Starts a new process in which Whylson runs a session with the Michelson file, found within `.whylson/contracts/`, of the active LIGO file on screen;
 + `Open Michelson View` : Opens Michelson file of respective LIGO document.
-If contract is not found within `.whylson/contracts/`, attempts to create a new entry for it, opening the view if successful;
+If contract is not found within `.whylson/contracts/`, attempts to create a new entry for it, opening the view if successful.
+This command is also available through an icon on the editor title UI;
 + `Erase Contract Data` : Erases the contract data for the active LIGO document in `.whylson/contracts/` and `.whylson/contracts.json`;
 + `Remake .whylson Folder` : Erases all contents of `.whylson/` folder.